The Length of Time Tree Roots Live On

 FAQs:

-Are tree roots able to continue to expand after cutting them down?
+Are tree roots able to continue to grow after cutting down?

 Conclusion: